material-components/material-components-web/docs/migrating-from-mdl.md

 # Migrating from Material Design Lite

-Material Components for the web (MDC-Web) is the successor to the Material Design Lite (MDL) project.
+Material Components for the web (MDC Web) is the successor to the Material Design Lite (MDL) project.

-While the philosophy behind the two projects is quite similar, migrating to MDC-Web requires a number of changes, from class names to different DOM structures.
-In addition, there are several choices to be made regarding component initialization, how to depend on MDC-Web, and theming/styling mechanisms.
+While the philosophy behind the two projects is quite similar, migrating to MDC Web requires a number of changes, from class names to different DOM structures.
+In addition, there are several choices to be made regarding component initialization, how to depend on MDC Web, and theming/styling mechanisms.

 This document attempts to summarize and guide you through the work involved.
 Let’s get started!

-> **Note:** If you’re thinking of migrating your application to MDC-Web, please bear in mind that it’s still in an alpha state and thus APIs and certain UX features are subject to change.
+> **Note:** If you’re thinking of migrating your application to MDC Web, please bear in mind that it’s still in an alpha state and thus APIs and certain UX features are subject to change.

-## Depending on MDC-Web
+## Depending on MDC Web

 MDL is distributed on NPM, Bower, and through its own CDN.
-MDC-Web is currently only available on NPM.
+MDC Web is currently only available on NPM.

-While MDL is a singular, universal library consisting of all components and styles, MDC-Web has been designed to be modular, allowing you to make the choice of either pulling in everything, or just the packages you want.
+While MDL is a singular, universal library consisting of all components and styles, MDC Web has been designed to be modular, allowing you to make the choice of either pulling in everything, or just the packages you want.

 ### NPM

-MDC-Web is made available on [NPM](https://www.npmjs.com/), with packages living under the `@material` namespace.
+MDC Web is made available on [NPM](https://www.npmjs.com/), with packages living under the `@material` namespace.

 In order to install e.g. the button component, you can run: